brown-ccv/ccv-website-content/blog/project-portal-completed.md

 The benefits were compelling:
 * **All the code in one place**: A single repository makes it trivial to download and install the code for any and all of the sites.
 Deploying all the sites needed only a single interaction – triggering the GitHub Actions deployment script on the single repo.
-* **Low-effort changes** Any changes made on one site would automatically be reflected on all the others.
+* **Low-effort changes**: Any changes made on one site would automatically be reflected on all the others.

 The drawbacks were major:
 * **Tight coupling**: By having all the code in a single repository and having all the sites deploy immediately whenever we merged code into the [main branch](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development), we risked outages if, inevitably, a faulty bit of code made it through our pull request review process.